These sweet potato muffins are moist, fluffy, and secretly healthy! Made in just one bowl, these muffins have no flour, oil, or eggs in them.

 The beauty of these muffins is just how easy they are to adjust to your personal preferences or dietary habits.
 Here is what we’ve tested:

-- Make them gluten free.
-Replace the rolled oats with certified gluten free rolled oats.
+- Make them gluten-free.
+For gluten-free sweet potato muffins, replace the rolled oats with certified gluten free rolled oats or gluten-free flour.

 - Cut the sugar.
-Use a sugar substitute (either brown or powdered) instead of the coconut sugar.
+Use a sugar substitute instead of the coconut sugar.

-- To store.
+To store.
 Muffins can be kept at room temperature, provided they are to be enjoyed within 3 days.
-To keep sweet potato muffins fresh, store them in a sealed container and keep in the fridge.
+To keep sweet potato muffins fresh, store them in an airtight container and keep in the fridge.
 They will keep fresh for 7 days.

 Frequently Asked Questions